 Meet Our Team

 Prior to moving to Southern California, Keith was a psychology instructor at Tennessee State University and director of multicultural affairs at Lipscomb University.
-More recently, he was executive director of APU’s Undergraduate Academic Success Center, providing leadership for Academic Advising, TRiO Target Success, TRiO Upward Bound, the Noel Strengths Academy, and Student Success Initiatives.
-Hall earned a B.S. in Psychology at Middle Tennessee State University, an M.S. in Counseling Psychology at Tennessee State University, and an Ed.D. in Organizational Leadership at Pepperdine University.
+He earned a BS in Psychology at Middle Tennessee State University, an MS in Counseling Psychology at Tennessee State University, and an EdD in Organizational Leadership at Pepperdine University.

-Aaron Hinojosa is the executive director of the Student Center for Reconciliation and Diversity, providing leadership and management for all student-led ethnic organizations, coordinating leadership development and diversity training for student leaders, and collaboratively designing programmatic efforts and initiatives to support the holistic well-being of all students.
-He brings valued insight and perspective on the Diversity Collaboration Committee, the Diversity Council, and the Student Life Diversity Values Committee, which he chairs.
+Prior to his current role, Aaron Hinojosa provided exclusive leadership and direct management of the Student Center for Reconciliation and Diversity and its programming and services, which included but was not limited to student-led ethnic organizations, coordinating leadership development and diversity training for student leaders, and collaboratively designing programmatic efforts and initiatives to support the holistic well-being of all students.
+Aaron brings valued insight and perspective on institutional committees, consultative campaigns, and administrative counsel aimed at elevating DEI as a Kingdom distinctive at APU.

 Aaron started his professional career at APU as the director of the Office of Multi-Ethnic Programs in 2011.
 Prior to his time at APU, he held educational posts such as dean of college counseling at Maranatha High School in Pasadena, associate director of admission and financial aid at Viewpoint School, and associate director of admission for the College of Letters, Arts and Sciences at the University of Southern California.

-Aaron earned a B.A. in Psychology at Azusa Pacific and an M.Ed. in Higher Education Student Affairs Administration at the University of Southern California.
-He is pursuing a Ph.D. in Higher Education at APU.
+Aaron earned a BA in Psychology at APU, an MEd in Higher Education Student Affairs Administration at the University of Southern California, and a PhD in Higher Education at APU.